 In 2004 a friend bought a beautiful '68 GTO convertible which motivated me to begin messing with my car.
 I knew I didn't have the time and monetary resources but I just had to start something.
 I started with a trunk replacement in 2004 and progress was slow.

 The trunk installation took almost five years.
 Yup.
 Part of the reason for dragging my feet was the hope that 1967 GTO full quarter panels would be finally released.
-They never came.
+(They came out maybe 10 years later.)
 But, since I learned alot about metal work on the trunk job, I decided to tackle the rest of the car, including the rear quarters, with my newly honed skills.

 In 2009 the tempo really started to pick up.
 For whatever reason I just started to go crazy doing all the body work patching and repair.
 In about 2 years I got all the steel repair work done.
 Then a few months were spent on the frame and suspension refurbishment, and then a few months on the engine refurb.